timbertson/ambl/doc/modules.md

 Before passing to project::build, we use this information to resolve dependency requests into `BuildRequest` objects, which:

- - contain `Unscoped` paths instead of plain strings (i.e. paths which are already resolved against the scope, making them relative to the project root)
+ - contain `Unembedded` paths instead of plain strings (i.e. paths which are already resolved against the scope, making them relative to the project root)
  - always contain a module path for function calls

 Internally, the thing we persist is slightly different.
 Namely, the `FileDependency` variant of a request contains the desired return type (nothing, file contents, file presence).
 But the DependencyKey type strips this information, since it doesn't affect the underlying file / target, only the return value from the dependency call.